Skip to content

 2. Dynamically load runtimeUrl (the iframe-runtime bundle).

-• An iframe that loses connection reconnects with its session token without re-fetching the resource or re-running OAuth.
+• An iframe that loses connection reconnects with its session token (sessionToken) without re-fetching the resource or re-running OAuth.

-The bootstrap is HMAC-signed with a server-side bootstrapSecret.
-Multi-host deployments MUST pass a shared deterministic secret (typically from a secrets manager) so any pod accepts any other pod’s tokens.
+The bootstrap is HMAC-signed with a server-side wsTokenSecret.
+Multi-pod deployments MUST share a deterministic secret (typically from a secrets manager) so any pod accepts any other pod’s tokens.
+The handshake details are documented in Bootstrap handshake.

 import { createGguiServer } from "@ggui-ai/mcp-server";